tpunt/PHP7-Reference/README.md

 The ability to arbitrarily combine variable operators came from reversing the evaluation semantics of indirect variable, property, and method references.
-The new behaviour is more intuitive and always follows a left-to-right evaluation
+The new behavior is more intuitive and always follows a left-to-right evaluation
 order:

 ```PHP